PeterHiggins19/huf_core_github_v1.1.8_no_inputs/docs/vector_db_coherence.md

 - or `score = -distance` (if negative values are acceptable for your adapter)

 Keep the transform explicit so your audit trail stays honest.

-### “My regimes are too coarse / too fine”

-Try a different `--regime-field`:

-- coarse: `tenant`
-- medium: `namespace`
-- fine: `namespace + source` (if your adapter supports multi-field regime labels)

-A good rule: choose the regime label that matches *how you’d triage the results*.

 ---